On Cloitre's hiccup sequences: Beatty sequences and beyond

-The sequence in \texttt{shift0123} passes the tests so that indeed \seqnum{A284753} is of the form $(0w,w0)$ in the Dumont-Thomas numeration system generated by $0\mapsto 01,\ 1\mapsto 0001$. \medbreak Let $\lambda=1+\sqrt 3$ and $\bar\lambda=1-\sqrt 3$.
+Now that we have a characterization of \seqnum{A284753} in terms of Dumont-Thomas numeration, we can address Kimberling's conjectured bounds on the numbers in this sequence.
+Let $\lambda=1+\sqrt 3$ and $\bar\lambda=1-\sqrt 3$.
 The following is a Binet type representation for the base $B_n$ of our numeration system.

 \begin{lemma} The basis $B_n$ of the Dumont-Thomas numeration system for $0\mapsto 01$, $1\mapsto 0001$ satisfies

 \end{lemma} \begin{proof} These numbers satisfy the recursion $B_{n+1}=B_n+B_{n-1}$ with initial condition $B_0=0$ and $B_1=1$. \end{proof}